Processes $\gamma \gamma \rightarrow \phi_i\phi_j$ in Inert Higgs Doublet Models and Two Higgs Doublet Models: Higgs Extensions of the Standard Model

 We show the Yukawa couplings of CP-even with fermions for four types of the THDM in Table~\ref{YukawaTHDM}, see~\cite{Branco:2011iw, Phan:2024jbx} for further detail.

 The parameter space $\mathcal{P}_{\rm THDM}$ for THDM is include as follows

-As same as the IHDM, we first summarize the current constraints the parameter space of the THDM given in Eq.~\ref{thdmspace}.
-Both the theoretical conditions and experimental data are taken into consideration, we then obtain the current regions for the parameter space of the THDM.
-Theoretical conditions are from that the models follow the perturbative regime, the tree-level unitarity and the vacuum stability conditions of the scalar Higgs potential.
-The topics have advised in the following papers~\cite{Nie:1998yn, Kanemura:1999xf, Akeroyd:2000wc, Ginzburg:2005dt, Kanemura:2015ska} and references therein.
-We also take into consideration the EWPT for the THDM in aspect of experimental data.
-The implications for these topics at LEP have reported in Refs.~\cite{Bian:2016awe, Xie:2018yiv}.
-The masses range for scalar particles in the THDM have performed at the LEP, the Tevaron as well as at the LHC as reviewed in the paper~\cite{Kanemura:2011sj}.
-Moreover, one-loop induced for the SM-like Higgs decay channels like $h\rightarrow \gamma\gamma$ and $h\rightarrow Z\gamma$ in the THDM have implicated in Refs.~\cite{Chiang:2012qz, Benbrik:2022bol} and references therein.
-Combining all the above constraints, the physical paragraphs ca be selected as: $126$ GeV $\leq M_H \leq 1000$ GeV, $60$ GeV $\leq M_{A^0} \leq 1000$ GeV and $80$ GeV $\leq M_{H^{\pm}} \leq 1000$ GeV in the type I and type X of the THDM.
-For the Type-II and Y of the THDM, the physical parameters can be scanned as: $500$ GeV $\leq M_H \leq 1000$ GeV, $500$ GeV $\leq M_{A^0} \leq 1000$ GeV and $580$ GeV $\leq M_{H^{\pm} } \leq 1500$ GeV.
-The $Z_2$-breaking parameter can be selected as $m_{12}^2 =M_H^2 s_\beta c_\beta$.
-Lasly, the further constraints on the plane of $t_{\beta}$,~$M_{H^{\pm}}$ have also examined with combining the flavor experimental data as shown in Ref.~\cite{Haller:2018nnx}.
-The results in Ref.~\cite{Haller:2018nnx} indicates that the small values of $t_{\beta}$ are favoured for matching the flavor experimental data.
-For our complementary discussions, the small values of $t_{\beta}$ are also scrutinized in this work.
+As in the case of the IHDM, we first summarize the current constraints on the parameter space of the THDM, given in Eq.~\ref{thdmspace}.
+Both theoretical conditions and experimental data are taken into account, from which the allowed regions of the parameter space of the THDM are determined.
+Theoretical constraints arise from the requirements that the model remains within the perturbative regime, satisfies tree-level unitarity, and ensures vacuum stability of the scalar potential.
+These topics have been discussed in detail in Refs.~\cite{Nie:1998yn, Kanemura:1999xf, Akeroyd:2000wc, Ginzburg:2005dt, Kanemura:2015ska} and references therein.
+We also consider electroweak precision tests (EWPT) in the context of the THDM, based on experimental data.
+Relevant implications for these constraints from LEP are reported in Refs.~\cite{Bian:2016awe, Xie:2018yiv}.
+The allowed mass ranges of the scalar particles in the THDM have been investigated at LEP, the Tevatron, and the LHC, as reviewed in Ref.~\cite{Kanemura:2011sj}.
+Furthermore, one-loop induced decays of the SM-like Higgs boson, such as $h \rightarrow \gamma\gamma$ and $h \rightarrow Z\gamma$, have also been analyzed within the THDM in Refs.~\cite{Chiang:2012qz, Benbrik:2022bol} and references therein.
+By combining all of the above constraints, the physical parameter ranges can be chosen as follows: $126~\text{GeV} \leq M_H \leq 1000~\text{GeV}$, $60~\text{GeV} \leq M_{A^0} \leq 1000~\text{GeV}$, and $80~\text{GeV} \leq M_{H^{\pm}} \leq 1000~\text{GeV}$ for Type-I and Type-X THDMs.
+For Type-II and Type-Y, the physical parameters are scanned in the ranges: $500~\text{GeV} \leq M_H \leq 1000~\text{GeV}$, $500~\text{GeV} \leq M_{A^0} \leq 1000~\text{GeV}$, and $580~\text{GeV} \leq M_{H^{\pm}} \leq 1500~\text{GeV}$.
+The soft $Z_2$-breaking parameter is chosen as $m_{12}^2 = M_H^2 s_\beta c_\beta$.
+Finally, additional constraints in the $(t_\beta, M_{H^\pm})$ plane are examined by incorporating flavor physics data, as shown in Ref.~\cite{Haller:2018nnx}.
+The results in Ref.~\cite{Haller:2018nnx} indicate that small values of $t_\beta$ are favored to be consistent with flavor experimental constraints.
+In our complementary analysis, we also explore the phenomenology associated with low $t_\beta$ scenarios.